xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-5.md

 </pre>
 </div>

 In SRv6, we can support multiple locators for various reasons like slicing/flex-algo.
-And we enfore max CAP per locator block which can be checked with,
+And we enforce max CAP per locator block which can be checked with,

 <div class="highlighter-rouge">
 <pre class="highlight">